spacewalkproject/spacewalk-wiki/DeveloperDocs_SearchServer.md

  * Format of message:
   * Session ID
-  * Index name  - controls which index to search, example: {docs, errata, hwdevice, package, server}
+  * Index name  - controls which index to search, e.g.: docs, errata, hwdevice, package, server
    * This corresponds to the directory name for the index, typically stored at: /usr/share/rhn/search/indexes
   * Query - this is what we are searching for, could be a package name, system name, phrase for doc search etc
  * In our code, the entry point for search functionality is defined here: "com.redhat.satellite.search.index.IndexManager::search"